-- 1. If a student enrolls in the District while an expulsion hearing is pending in another public school, such student shall not be excluded from school pending completion of the expulsion hearing unless an emergency exists, as defined above.
-The Board shall retain the authority to suspend the student or to conduct its own expulsion hearing. - 2.
-Where a student enrolls in the District during the period of expulsion from another public school district, the Board may adopt the decision of the student expulsion hearing conducted by such other school district.
+1. If a student enrolls in the District while an expulsion hearing is pending in another public school, such student shall not be excluded from school pending completion of the expulsion hearing unless an emergency exists, as defined above.
+The Board shall retain the authority to suspend the student or to conduct its own expulsion hearing.
+The procedures outlined above in Section VIII and consistent with the requirements of Conn.
+Gen. Stat. §10-233d or Conn.
+Gen. Stat. § 10-233l, if applicable, as well as the applicable provisions of the Uniform Administrative Procedures Act, Conn.
+Gen. Stat. §§ 4-176e to 4-180a, and §4-181a shall be utilized for any hearing conducted under this action.

+2. Where a student enrolls in the District during the period of expulsion from another public school district, the Board may adopt the decision of the student expulsion hearing conducted by such other school district.
 The student shall be excluded from school pending such hearing.
 The excluded student shall be offered an alternative educational opportunity in accordance with statutory requirements.
 The Board (or the impartial board) shall make its determination pertaining to expulsion based upon a hearing held by the Board (or the impartial board) which hearing shall be limited to a determination of whether the conduct which was the basis of the previous public school district's expulsion would also warrant expulsion by the Board.
+The procedures outlined above in Section VIII and consistent with the requirements of Conn.
+Gen. Stat. §10-233d or Conn.
+Gen. Stat. § 10-2331, if applicable, as well as the applicable provisions of the Uniform Administrative Procedures Act, Conn.
+Gen. Stat. §§ 4-176e to 4-180a, and §4-181a shall be utilized for any hearing conducted under this action.